 The range is $15,000 to $24,000.
 This may be reduced by as much as 70% if done outside the US.
-In Mexico the cost can be significantly less expensive.
+In Mexico, the cost can be significantly less expensive.

-As for other bariatric surgeries, this cost does not include the post-surgery consult to the dietician/nutritionist, nutritional supplements, and the cost of management of complication if any.
+This cost does not include the post-surgery consult to the dietician/nutritionist, nutritional supplements, and the cost of management of complication if any.
 You may need new clothes as you lose weight following the procedure.
 Therefore provision must be made for this.

-For all bariatric surgeries, the cost shouldn’t be the primary concern but the quality of the operation and the overall/long term health and financial benefits.
+For all bariatric surgeries, the cost shouldn’t be the primary concern but the quality of the operation and the overall/long-term health and financial benefits.

 Studies have shown that LAGB often pays for itself over an extended period especially in those patients with diabetes mellitus.
-Insurance companies now know that there is a high potential cost saving following this surgical procedure and they are now willing to finance the procedure for those that are eligible.
+Insurance companies now know that there is a high potential cost-saving following this surgical procedure and they are now willing to finance the procedure for those that are eligible.